R1T and R1S electric trucks: Rivian confirms more about pricing, range, specs ahead of orders

-Rivian has released pricing as well as some key specifications for its Illinois-made electric trucks, the R1T electric pickup and R1S electric SUV, which are both due for first deliveries next summer.
+Rivian has released pricing as well as some key specifications for its Illinois-made electric trucks, the R1T electric pickup and R1S electric SUV, which are both due for first deliveries in summer of 2021.

 The R1T Launch Edition will start at $75,000, while the R1S Launch Edition will start at $77,500.
 Both include what Rivian now terms a “Large pack” with more than 300 miles of EPA range—assumed to be with the 135-kwh pack.